Philippe Pouletty is Co-Founder and Managing Partner of Truffle Capital, a forerunner of venture capital in Europe.

 He is the inventor of 29 patents, including the second highest revenue generating life science patent for Stanford University, earning him entry into the prestigious Stanford University Hall of Fame of Inventors in 2012.

-A former hematology and immunology resident in Parisian hospitals, Dr. Pouletty holds an MD from the University of Paris VI and Master’s in immunology and virology from l’Institut Pasteur, was a post-doctoral research fellow (1986-1988) at Stanford University, and the 1999 laureate of the American Liver Foundation.
+A former hematology and immunology resident in Paris hospitals, Dr. Pouletty holds an MD from the University of Paris VI and graduated summa cum laude in immunology from l’Institut Pasteur, was a post-doctoral research fellow (1986-1988) at Stanford University, and the 1999 laureate of the American Liver Foundation.
 He was also awarded the Chevalier of the Légion d’Honneur.